Demystifying the College Application Process

 Step 5: Complete and Submit Applications - September - Early Winter of 12th Grade

-Once you have all your application materials prepared, it's time to complete and submit your applications.
+Once all of the application materials are prepared, it's time to complete and submit the applications.
 Carefully fill out any remaining forms and double-check for any errors or omissions.
-Keep track of application deadlines for each college on your list to ensure timely submission.
+Keep track of application deadlines for each college on your student’s list to ensure timely submission.

 College Application Deadlines: